mukobi/Portfolio-Generator/source/photos/content/README.md

 # Photography - By Gabriel Mukobi

-A website for the photography portfolio of Gabriel Mukobi
+A website for the photography portfolio of Gabriel Mukobi.

 # Source